 In December 2007, Congress authorized the Office of Federal High-Performance Buildings under the Energy Independence and Security Act to enable and enhance Federal leadership in the field of sustainable real property portfolio management and operations.
 The Office works to promote, coordinate and stimulate efficient building across the entire Federal government – which includes over 400,000 owned or leased buildings containing over 3 billion square feet of space.

 The Office has three principal categories of activity:

-- Leading and coordinating the greening of the Federal real estate portfolio, with an eye toward leading change in the broader commercial property market in conjunction with the Office of Commercial High-Performance Green Buildings in the Department of Energy;
+- Leading and coordinating a more efficient Federal real estate portfolio, with an eye toward leading change in the broader commercial property market;

 - Supporting innovation and collaboration on the development of new technologies;